 The screen door tilted toward him, creaking on its rusty hinge and the air, warm with the grit of highway, touched her cheek.
 She didn’t move as he opened the driver’s door.
 The bee buzzed past his ear in its fury to freedom.

 He stood at the step, its splintered parts digging into the dry earth like a blunt knife.
 He kept his hands out of his pockets as he apologized – nothin’ was going to keep him from facing his mistake like a man.
-It must’ve followed him like a dry wind, he said.
+It must ’ve followed him like a dry wind, he said.
 The rage he’d bottled up all these years.
 He didn’t know he’d been carrying it.
 He didn’t know why it had to suddenly erupt now, onto her, an innocent in his life affairs.
-He hadn’t even known he was capable of such anger.
 But he would get to the bottom of it.
 He would find a way to figure it out.

 He stepped past her into the cool darkness and set the coffee table right.
 It was plastic and none the worse for wear.
 He found a broom and swept up the green shards of the pitcher, the spiky splinters of the light bulb, carefully picking out the smaller pieces from the worn rug so’s she wouldn’t catch a sliver unawares.
 He emptied it all into the can out front beside the car before filling a cup with water from the little basin in the narrow kitchen and taking it out to pour it gently into the crumbled earth around the parched petunia.

 He’d half hoped it would straighten itself up and re-bloom right then and there but it remained bent, burdened by its weight of relentless sun and highway smut.